• Skip to main content

 • 1 tsp coconut vinegar

-• 1 block of extra-firm tofu, pressed very well and cut into dice-sized cubes
+• 1 block of extra-firm tofu, towel-pressed and cut into dice-sized cubes

 • small red onion, chopped